PULdischo/vlms-on-hpc/README.md

 Once logged in, you'll be in your home directory on the login node.
 For me, it's `/home/aj7878` You have very limited space on the login node (server).

-You will want to navigate to your folder in the shared netword drive.
+You will want to navigate to your folder in the shared network drive.
 For example,
 ```bash
 cd /scratch/network/<username>
 ```